NOAA-EDAB/Rpath/README.md

 <!-- [![tests](https://github.com/NOAA-EDAB/Rpath/actions/workflows/tests.yml/badge.svg)](https://github.com/NOAA-EDAB/Rpath/actions/workflows/tests.yml) -->
 <!-- badges: end -->

-Package _Rpath_ is an R implementation of the Ecopath (mass-balance) and Ecosim (dynamic simulation) methods for the modeling of food webs.
+Package _Rpath_ is an R/Rcpp implementation of the Ecopath (mass-balance) and Ecosim (dynamic simulation) methods for the modeling of food webs.
 The _Rpath_ package includes sensitivity analysis tools, bioenergetics forcing, and the ability to develop adaptive dynamic simulations with annual adjustment/feedback for use in management strategy evaluations and similar analyses.